Antiguo Casino de Puerto Rico: History

 The Antiguo Casino de Puerto Rico was the brainchild of a group of citizens, known as the Asociación del Casino de Puerto Rico, who requested then San Juan mayor Francisco del Valle Atiles a place to establish a new social club.
 The building was designed by Montilla & Ferrer and construction began under the supervision of the Del Valle Zeno brothers' firm.
 Construction for the new building started in 1913, with a budget of $80,000.
 Lack of funds caused the construction to shut down.
 Construction restarted in 1914, with the Jiménez y Benítez engineering handling the building work.
 In 1915, construction was halted once again, It was restarted a year later with sculptor José Albrizzio designing the interior.
 The Antiguo Casino de Puerto Rico was finally inaugurated on July 24, 1917.
+It was built in the grounds of what used to be Parque Borinquen.
+The Casino had 815 members during its first year.
+The Casino of Puerto Rico was described as a symbol of "the riches of a class aspired to represent the European culture of Puerto Rico".
+In 1997, Vivoni Farage argued that if any place in San Juan any place displayed architectonic knowledge or a sophisticated European-influenced vocabulary it was the Casino.

+On December 15, 1941, the board voted to sell the Casino to the military, with the sole dissenting vote coming from José S. Alegría.
+It was then used to house the United Services Organization.
 During World War II, the building was used as an officers' club by the United States Army.
 Shortly after the end of the war, in 1946 the building was transferred to the government of Puerto Rico, who turned it into the Escuela Libre de Música Ernesto Ramos Antonini.

-By 1955, the school was relocated and the building became the first headquarters of the Instituto de Cultura Puertorriqueña, serving in that function until 1970.
+During the 1930s, the Casino hosted a drama named El Grito de Lares for WNEL.
+It would host theater plays of all types.
+Its rendition of Viuda Alegre would later be aired through WKAQ.
+After the Institute of Puerto Rican Culture (ICP) was created in 1955, the building served as its host along the Escuela Libre de Música, occupying the space unused by the school near Plaza de Colón.
+Afterwards, the ICP acquired the entire building, receiving it on March 11, 1957.

+Beginning on November 26, 1969, the Casino hosted the Congreso Hispanoamericano de Lexicografía, presided by Samuel R. Rodríguez of the Academia Puertorriqueña and Dámaso Alonso of the Real Academia Española de la Lengua.

 In the early 80s, the Puerto Rico Department of State converted the building into the Official Reception Center of the Commonwealth of Puerto Rico.
 In 2010, management of the facility was turned to the Puerto Rico Convention District Authority, a government agency of Puerto Rico.
 The Convention District Authority manages a number of facilities in the Convention Center District, in San Juan, Puerto Rico, including the Puerto Rico Convention Center.